 The system has been equipped with 3/4" hex override couplers located on the drive component of the system.
+Due to the size and w ponent of the system.
 Due to the size and weight of some rooms, assistance may be needed to push the room in.

-Use the following steps to mechanically operate the room:
+Use the following steps to mechanically operate the room